Guru Chandrasekharan

 Guru Chandrasekharan (1916–1998) was an Indian classical dancer, choreographer and instructor of Kathakali.
 He was born in Trivandrum, India in 1916.
 His father was N.K.
 Nair, an artist and notable oil painter.
 Guru Chandrasekharan held tenure at the Visva Bharati University (Santiniketan) from 1947 to 1950, where he was a Professor of Classical Dance, focusing on Kathakali.

 Early life and training

+Guru Chandrashekharan was born on 1916 at Travancore (present-day Thiruvananthapuram district of Kerala).
 While studying at university, the young Chandrasekharan started practising dance without informing his parents and studied Kathakali Kerala Nadanam under the guidance of Guru Gopinath.
 During that period Guru Gopinath received Royal Patronage from the Palace of Travancore and a dance studio titled 'Sri.
 Chithrodaya Nirtha Kalalayam' was established by the Travancore Government in Poojappura in his honour.
 Chandrasekharan was a student of that school.